Logistics

 • CDS views

-Our main focus is related to the first method: from SAP GTS to SAP BW/4HANA.
-In other words, you’ll learn more about extraction of the SAP GTS environment into SAP BW/4HANA.
-The reason for this focus is that currently this is the most efficient way to leverage data maintained in SAP GTS.
+In this blog post, we focus on the first method: extracting from SAP GTS to SAP BW/4HANA.
+Currently, this is the most efficient way to leverage data maintained in SAP GTS.

 Note: The other methods (i.e., SAP HANA views and CDS views) can also play an important role, but as the provided content for SAP GTS doesn’t suit all scenarios, data extraction to the data warehouse is still highly recommended.
 One advantage to keep in mind is that any SAP HANA views or CDS views (i.e., that you would use or create for operational reporting) can also be used to create a data source for your data warehouse.